sagemath/git-developer-guide/developer/inclusion.rst

   - Reasonable build time, size, dependencies

 - **Previously an optional package**.
 Usually a new standard package must have spent some time as an optional package.
 However, sometimes this is not possible, if for example a new library is needed to permit an updated version of a standard package to function.

 - **Refereeing**.
-The code must be refereed, as discussed in :ref:`chapter-trac`.
+The code must be refereed, as discussed in :ref:`chapter-sage-trac`.